 Leaning Lateral Raise (Advanced)

 Grab a sturdy pole or doorframe with one hand and lean your body away at about a 15-20 degree angle.
 Now perform single-arm lateral raises.
 This changes the resistance curve so the medial deltoid is loaded through a greater range of motion, particularly at the bottom of the movement where the standard version provides almost zero tension.
-It's significantly harder than it looks.
+It's harder than it looks.
 Drop the weight by about 30% from your standard lateral raise.

 Eccentric-Focused Lateral Raise (Advanced)

 Raise both dumbbells to shoulder height using a normal 2-second lift.
 Then take a full 5 seconds to lower them back down.
-That slow eccentric creates massive mechanical tension in the medial deltoid and is one of the most effective hypertrophy techniques for any muscle group.
+That slow eccentric creates large mechanical tension in the medial deltoid and is one of the most effective hypertrophy techniques for any muscle group.
 Use about 60-70% of your normal lateral raise weight.
 3 sets of 8-10 reps is plenty.

 Frequently Asked Questions